prteek/easy_smr/.github/README.md

 load(here("app-name", "easy_smr_base"))

 ```
+`A major assumption the package makes is that the working directory is where the project was initialised and from where *easy_smr* commands are run (i.e. directory where app-name.json file lives).
+It is assumed that inside of scripts *here* points to this directory and all paths are set relative to this location.
+This not being the case, Docker will fail to run the scripts properly.`

 Additionally a *Dockerfile* in *app-name/easy_smr_base/Dockerfile* can be modified for flexibility in how the container is built.

 ##### Code